Want to learn how to use Prime Day data for the holidays?

 Finally, evaluate your bids on these ad groups.
 A gap analysis can be really helpful in comparing bids from last year to this year, and determining whether a low bid might be responsible for the lack of traffic.
 If low bids are the culprit – consider raising them ahead of the rest of the holiday season!

-3. Add Bid Adjustments for Placements
+3. Add bid adjustments for placements

 Assess your current placements with the placement report.
 Conversion and click-through rates on Top of Search placements tend to be much higher, so if you’re experiencing the traffic problems above, this is a good way to help alleviate that.
 Likewise, if you had some ad groups that saw a dip in traffic on Prime Day (and fewer Top of Search placements), consider making bid adjustments for these placements specifically.